 The quality of longevity is being discussed in controversial ways.
 Whereas the goal set by the ones optimistic of their (ever-)lasting physical and mental stamina is reaching an age of biblical extent, others would rather see themselves passing away at the height of their beauty, wit and grit – just in time, so to say.
 For them, the outlook on being left helplessly wilting in a forlorn nursery home or as an undead vegetable plugged to the wonders of life-prolonging contraptions, is utterly unbearable.
 Not to hope for heavenly conditions on earth seems the more realistic approach since, commonly, just-in-time rarely happens.

 The wish to live forever may also be nourished by religious beliefs: the longer one stays around as a righteous human being, the further away the threat of risky rebirths.
 Anything is believed possible in reincarnation, and the future existence may well be far less favourable than the one presently enjoyed!
 If there is an afterlife or not remains eternally unpredictable for any congregation.
 So it is legitimate to try to escape for as long as possible the fate of finding out what’s in stock up – or down! – there.
-For those in favour of a long life there are no guarantees for constant well-being from cradle to grave.
+For those in opting for a long life there are no guarantees for constant well-being from cradle to grave.
 Yet, there seem to exist areas whose living conditions bestow on their population a resilience of extraordinary power that allows them to successfully delay their involuntary demise.

 Provably, so-called Blue Zones produce the highest number of – healthy, vital and happy – centenarians:

 Okinawa in Japan: there is hardly a place on earth where people grow older.

 Sardinia/Nuoro Province in Italy: an astonishing number of villagers reach the age of 100.

 Loma Linda in California: Americas longest-lived belong to the Seventh-day Adventists.